TurnrDev/Ama/README.md

             - If you are traveling alone, you can move stealthily at a normal pace.
             - When you forage, you find twice as much food as you normally would.
             - While tracking other creatures, you also learn their exact number, their sizes, and how long ago they passed through the area.

+## History:
+### Obojima
+Ama grew up in Obojima, she was born sometime before the Earthquake which shook the island.
+Ama grew up in Okiri Village, Obojima.
+She would travel south to Tidewater to go diving.
+She had an Elven friend called Hyper, a Bard of the College of Cuisine, she would look up to this old master and bring him her hunt and he would cook her up the best of meals.

+Sometime during her 3rd Level, she was busy hunting near The Corruption and spotted a [Blink Dog](https://roll20.net/compendium/dnd5e/Monsters:Blink%20Dog/#h-Blink%20Dog).
+During the battle, the Blink Dog had her in his grip and teleported.
+She was teleported, along with the Blink Dog, to somewhere in a forest in Maztica.
+It put her down, and teleported again.
+Ama was beaten and bruised, her armor was broken and she was in a strange place.

+### Toril (Maztica and Evermeet)
+TBD.

+Shortly after appearing in the forest on Maztica, Ama headed the way she thought to Hyper.
+She quickly realized she was somewhere new.
+She had to cook her own meals, and try to remember everything Hyper taught her.
+She spends the next 3 levels training to become a Bard of the College of Cuisine.

+At some point, she met the party and made her way to Evermeet, where they contracted a ship to Murann.

+### Murann
+This  is now.
+She is Ranger 3 / Bard 2.
+Her next level up is already decided.